bramley/phplist-plugin-subscribers/README.md

 * the file SubscribersPlugin.php
 * the directory SubscribersPlugin

+## Usage ##

+For guidance on using the plugin see the plugin's page within the phplist documentation site <https://resources.phplist.com/plugin/subscribers>

 ## Known problems ##

 ### Export fails with "Error, incorrect session token" ###